sanghunka/modern-react-with-redux/readme.md

 - Updating 'state' on a component causes the component to (almost) istantly rerender
 - State must be initialized when a component is created
 - State can only be updated using the function 'setState'

+# Section 6: Understanding Lifecycle Methods

+## 57. Introducing Lifecycle Methods

+### Component Lifecycle
+- Constructor
+- **render**
+    - Content visible on screen
+- componentDidMount
+    - Sit and wait for updates...
+- componentDidUpdate
+    - Sit and wait until this component is not longer shown
+- componentWillUnmount

+Anytime our component updated, the render method will be called.